Terms and Conditions of Loans

 - 4.276% Origination fee is deducted by ED at time of disbursement

 For every $5,000 borrowed, a parent can expect to incur a $56 monthly payment for a standard 10 year repayment.
 We encourage all parents deciding on a Parent Loan to complete the Loan Entrance Counseling for Parents to make sure you are comfortable with the terms of this Federal Loan.
-For disbursement to be complete, a parent must:
+For disbursement to be complete, a parent must complete a Master Promissory Note (MPN).

-Once both steps are completed, Jewell will add the requested loan amount to the student account and schedule a disbursement date for the first date of classes, or within two business days if the term has begun.
+Once this is completed, Jewell will add the requested loan amount to the student account and schedule a disbursement date for the first date of classes, or within two business days if the term has begun.

 If your Parent Loan is denied due to credit reasons, your student is allowed additional eligibility in an unsubsidized Federal Direct Loan.
 This is a better solution than pursuing a Private Loan, but this does increase the total borrowing capacity of the student, which could lead to undesirable monthly repayment upon the students graduation at Jewell.
 For this reason, we encourage parents who are denied to consider paying the interest on the additional unsubsidized loan while the student is in school to prevent the student from needing to pay accrued interest as a result of a denied Parent Loan.